iolweb/iolweb.github.io/pages/pages-root-folder/index.md

   title: "Ventspils 2020"
   url: '/upcoming/'
   image: ventspils.jpg
-  text: '<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 20 - 24, 2020.You can find the official website <a href="https://www.iol2020.org/">here</a>.'
+  text: '<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 20 - 24, 2020.
+You can find the official website <a href="https://www.iol2020.org/">here</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #